 On February 28, 2018, we acquired 100% of the equity of NantHealth Labs, Inc. ("NantHealth Labs," formerly Liquid Genomics, Inc.), a company that provides liquid biopsy analysis of gene expressions and mutations using cell free RNA and DNA, pursuant to an assignment agreement dated February 1, 2018 between the Company and NantOmics, LLC ("NantOmics"), a related party.
-The purchase price for the acquisition consisted of 9,088,362 Series A-2 units of NantOmics previously owned by us that were transferred at the closing plus 564,779 of Series A-2 units of NantOmics owned by us that were transferred to NantOmics as of May 31, 2018.
+The purchase price for the acquisition consisted of 9,088,362 Series A-2 units of NantOmics previously owned by us that were transferred at the closing plus 564,779 of Series A-2 units of NantOmics as of May 31, 2018.